codeinthehole/codeinthehole.hugo/content/tips/vim-text-objects.md

 - <span class="keys">a</span> → a function argument.

 Furthermore [`wellle/targets.vim`](https://github.com/wellle/targets.vim)
-overrides the built-in text objects to _seek to the next occurence_ of the text-object if the cursor isn't already within one.
+overrides the built-in text objects to _seek to the next occurrence_ of the text-object if the cursor isn't already within one.
 This is useful.

 From other language-agnostic, third-party text objects: